-Celebrating our wonderful volunteers at National Trust of Australia (QLD)!
+Celebrating our wonderful volunteers at National Trust of Australia (Queensland)!

 This week (May 15 to 21) is National Volunteer Week.
 This year the theme is ‘The Change Makers’.

-There are more than 700 volunteers at National Trust of Australia (QLD).
-Our volunteers do everything from feeding and caring for wildlife at Currumbin Wildlife Sanctuary, to honouring heritage at some of our amazing properties like Wolston Farmhouse.
+There are more than 700 volunteers at National Trust of Australia (Queensland).
+Our volunteers do everything from feeding and caring for wildlife at Currumbin Wildlife Sanctuary to honouring heritage at some of our amazing properties like Wolston Farmhouse.